QiangSu/MFE-GaussF/README.md

 ```
 Command-Line Arguments
 --directory: The directory containing the *_kmers.csv and corresponding *_kmer_counts.csv files (required).
 This directory is same as the output directory from the last script (kmer_counting_loop.py).
 --output_directory: The directory where the merged and normalized CSV files will be saved (required).
-The output directory should be to a new directory for further GaussF workflow.
+The output directory should be to a new directory for further MFE-GaussF workflow.
 --fastq: The path to the gzipped FASTQ file for which k-mer counts were computed (required).
 --read_length: The length of the reads in the FASTQ sequences, necessary for normalization (default is 150).
 --k: The length of the k-mers used during the counting process (default is 50).